Identity theft and identity fraud are separate crimes that are commonly confused.

 Identity theft is when a fraudster steals personal details, including credit card details, national insurance number, driving licence, usernames, and passwords for online accounts with the intent of posing as the individual.

 People can obtain this information through various methods, such as:

 - Intercepting mail

 - Phishing emails

-- Hacking your computer through unsafe internet connection
+- Hacking your computer through an unsafe internet connection

 Identity fraud is using this stolen information to commit a crime, either by purchasing goods with a stolen credit card or applying for credit in someone else’s name.

-Take a look at our tips on the section of our FAQs.
+Take a look at our tips on the Identity Fraud and Theft section of our FAQs.